konstanzer/Ace_versus_Ace/README.md

 **Conclusion**

    We have a p-value and need to compare it to our significance level of 0.1666.
-The p-value (the probability of seeing this result or a result more extreme given the null hypothesis) is far less than the significance level.
+The p-value is less than the significance level.
 Therefore my conclusion is:

-   I *reject the null* hypothesis that the release spin rate means are the same.
+   I **reject the null** hypothesis that the release spin rate means are the same.

 ___